 3- Define the Mission and Vision of your Organization:

 The mission and vision reflect your organization’s beliefs and values.
 The mission and vision should be clear and meaningful and should serve a specific purpose.
 It is important to state a mission and vision statement because your organization cannot move in the right direction without it.

-6- Apply for Employer Identification Number (EIN) and open a Bank for Transaction.
-The EIN can be obtained from internal revenue Service (IRS) of resident state, the IRS rules and regulations are applied according to state.
-After you have acquired the EIN number now you can open a bank account in any suitable bank for cash and fund transactions.
+Obtain the EIN from the internal revenue Service (IRS) of the resident state.
+The IRS rules and regulations apply depending on the state.
+After acquiring the EIN now, you can open a bank account in any suitable bank for cash and fund transactions.
 That bank account will help you obtain cash easily for the smooth running of your organization.

 After completing all legal requirements now, you have to look for office space to operate your nonprofit organization.
 It is important to have an office where people could visit and get knowledge of your work.
 After renting office space, you have to buy office equipment.
 If you are operating it from a home office, check the zoning laws of your state for operating home offices.

 8- Hire Employees and Develop a Payroll System:

 Hire employees who will work under supervision to achieve organizational goals and objectives, i.e., the paid staff who will contribute their time in serving the community and managing activities related to achieving goals.
 Then you have to establish a payroll system according to which they will be paid.

 9- Develop a Marketing Plan

 Even though you are running a nonprofit, you’ll still benefit greatly from bringing awareness to your company.
 Garnering a following, attending events, and having your name out there in any way can become a gargantuan driver for donations.
 Without donations, a nonprofit may struggle to operate comfortably.